Committee Member Lists: Current committee member lists are available on the IRB Rosters & Meeting Dates page.

 Submissions receive various levels of review based upon an assessment of the study risks.
 The levels of review are based on the level of risk of the overall study compared to minimal risk as defined below and are as follows: full committee, expedited and exempt.

-Minimal risk means that the probability and magnitude of harm or discomfort anticipated in the research are not greater than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests (45 CFR 46.102(i) and 21 CFR 56.110).
+Minimal risk means that the probability and magnitude of harm or discomfort anticipated in the research are not greater than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests (45 CFR 46.102(i) (Common Rule) and 21 CFR 56.110).
 See UCSF HRPP Tip Sheet: Minimal Risk for examples of minimal risk studies.

 Additional information is available on the Levels of Review page, but is summarized below:.